symfund/ma35d1-build-environment/README.md

 # Selecting image
 When EVB board is selected, there are two image choices **nvt-image-qt5** and **core-image-minimal** to be made.

+# Generating SDK
+Once the image is built out, the script will generate SDK for individual developer.
+Developers can use the standalone SDK toolchain on another machine to develop software with the same root filesystem content as the target device.

 # Building issues
 Usually, due to unstable network connection, this script often is executed unsuccessfully.
 Reexcuting this script again and again can make the build passed, but that is not recommended.